 Lawsuit Filed against Fareway for Salmonella from Chicken Salad

-(Update: Since this article was written, attorney Ryan Osterholm has filed additional lawsuits in Iowa.)
+(Update: Since this article was written, the food safety attorneys at Pritzker Hageman law firm have filed additional lawsuits in Iowa.)
 Our law firm has filed a lawsuit against Fareway Stores, Inc. on behalf of a woman sickened in this outbreak.
 She is a mother of 4 and a cancer survivor.
 Join her and others we are representing.
-Attorney Ryan Osterholm can talk with you about a Salmonella lawsuit and getting you money to compensate you for your pain and suffering and to pay your medical bills.
+Our attorneys can talk with you about a Salmonella lawsuit and getting you money to compensate you for your pain and suffering and to pay your medical bills.

 Contact Our Law Firm